Ternatean–Portuguese conflicts: Early clashes (1530–1557)

-New disturbances soon surfaced.
-The new captain Vicente de Fonseca began to plot with the Ternatan grandee Pati Sarangi to get rid of the young monarch.
-The plans were discovered, however, and Dayal and his mother escaped to Tidore in 1533, where his maternal uncle Sultan Mir ruled.
-He later proceeded to Jailolo at safe distance from the Portuguese.
+1535-1537 revolt

 The fugitive Dayal was active in fomenting a new alliance with the rulers Mir of Tidore, Alauddin I of Bacan and Katarabumi of Jailolo, in order to regain his throne.
-The new Ternatan regent Samarau also sympathized with the alliance.
+The new Ternatean regent Samarau also sympathized with the alliance.
 By now, the Portuguese were badly cornered in their fortress.
 At this moment, in October 1536, a relief armada appeared from Malacca with a new captain, António Galvão.
 The capable Galvão, accompanied by 170 Portuguese and 120 dependents led an attack on the fortification of the four allies in Tidore.
 The allies were well equipped with 5-600 firearms, cuirasses, coats of mail, helmets and swords which had been taken from the Portuguese or received from the Spaniards.
 In spite of this the invasion was completely successful, and the defenders were pushed back on 21 December.
 Dayal was severely wounded in the fighting and died soon after.
 The allied kings had to agree on peace with the Portuguese.

-Heightened tension under Hairun 1557–1570
+Heightened tension under Hairun (1557–1570)

 At this time, a brother of Dayal called Hairun was Sultan and, as such, dependent on the Portuguese.
 During his long reign (1535–1570) he oscillated between enmity and friendship with the Portuguese.
 A rift appeared in 1557 since the latter confiscated the clove harvest from Makian and imprisoned the Sultan for security reasons.
 The enraged Ternatean chiefs now allied with the Sultan of Tidore and attacked the positions of the Portuguese.
 Eventually the Portuguese found reason to depose the captain of their garrison and release Hairun.
 The parties then arrived to an agreement.
 Hairun and his son Baab signed a letter of vassalage which is the oldest preserved letter with seals in Indonesia.

 Nevertheless, Hairun encouraged attacks against Christian settlements that took a high toll in human lives.
 In the 1560s he sent war fleets, with participation from his son Baab, to help up the Muslim positions in Ambon where Catholic missionaries had been successful.
 The Muslims of Hitu in northern Ambon were supported both by Hairun and Javanese troops from Jepara and were successful for a while.
 The Portuguese left Ambon to its fate for several years, though they eventually came back to build a new stronghold in 1569.
 Since the Sultan was active in the waterways, he could harass the vital deliveries of foodstuff from Moro in Halmahera to the Portuguese settlement and garrison in Ternate.